Vagacoder/Algorithms4E/README.md

 Where :0 would mean the first X server running.
 If you are running several X servers (for example Xvnc) on the target host, :0 may become :1 or another number, depending on X server configuration.

+#### 2020-04-26
+10. Recomended vscode extension
+    1. Better Comments: very nice colorized comments, all my comments are based on it.
+    2. Bracket Pair Colorizer: help to identify bracket pairs.